-Ronald Labonte is Canada Research Chair in Globalization and Health Equity, Institute of Population Health, and Professor, Department of Epidemiology and Community Medicine, at the University of Ottawa , and Adjunct Professor, Department of Community Health and Epidemiology, University of Saskatchewan .
-He is the former Director of the Saskatchewan Population Health and Evaluation Research Unit (SPHERU), a bi-university interdisciplinary research organization he created and led from 1999 until 2004, that was committed to “engaged research” on population health determinants at local, national and global levels.
-His current research interests include globalization as a ‘determinant of determinants’ (he chaired the Globalization Knowledge Network for the WHO Commission on Social Determinants of Health; see www.globalhealthequity.ca); ethics, human rights and global health development; global migration of health workers; revitalization of comprehensive primary health care; global health diplomacy; and globalization and the health of Canadians.
-He has over 150 scientific publications and several hundred articles in popular media.
+Dr. Labonté is Canada Research Chair in Globalization and Health Equity at the Institute of Population Health, and Professor in the Faculty of Medicine, University of Ottawa.
+He also holds a Professorship in the Faculty of Health Sciences, Flinders University of South Australia.
+His current research interests include globalization as a ‘determinant of determinants’ (he chaired the Globalization Knowledge Network for the WHO Commission on Social Determinants of Health; see http://www.globalhealthequity.ca); ethics, human rights and global health development; global migration of health workers; revitalization of comprehensive primary health care; global health diplomacy; globalization and the health of Canadians; trade, tobacco transnationals and tobacco control policies; and health impacts of the trade and investment treaties.
+Several of these projects have involved studies in African countries, including South Africa, Kenya, Zambia, Malawi, Ethiopia and DRC.
+He has over 200 scientific publications and several hundred articles in popular media.
 His recent books include Globalization and Health: Pathways, Evidence and Policy (Routledge, 2009); Health Promotion: From Community Empowerment to Global Justice (Palgrave Macmillan.
 2008); Critical Public Health: A Reader (Routledge.
 2007); Health for Some: Death, Disease and Disparity in a Globalizing Era (Centre for Social Justice, 2005); and Fatal Indifference: The G8, Africa and Global Health (University of Cape Town Press/IDRC Books, 2004).
-Professor Labonté is also outgoing President of the Canadian Coalition for Global Health Research and has been active public health associations provincially, nationally and internationally.
+He also co-edited and contributed to the e-book, Travelling Well: Essays in Medical Tourism (http://tinyurl.com/mpnfzz9); and is Deputy Editor of the BMC journal, Globalization and Health.
+Professor Labonté is also active with the People’s Health Movement, an international network of local and global health activists, and the Canadian Coalition for Global Health Research.
+He has also worked with public health associations provincially, nationally and internationally.
 Prior to his research on globalization and health, he worked as a health promotion consultant and wrote and consulted extensively on community development, empowerment, policy advocacy and other facets of community health.